cssgunc/EasyAccessServer/README.md

 	you will get back a student struct
 /colleges - GET no body
   	you will get back all colleges
+/majors - GET no body
+	get back an array of strings
 /matches - GET request.body(User UID)
   	you will get back array of colleges
 /updateUser - PATCH request